flairNLP/flair/CONTRIBUTING.md

 pipenv install --dev && pipenv shell
 ```

-or create a python environment of your preference and run
+Or create a python environment of your preference and run:
 ```bash
 pip install -r requirements-dev.txt
 ```

-Install `pre-commit` hooks after installing the dependencies:
+### Git pre-commit Hooks
+After installing the dependencies, install `pre-commit` hooks via:
 ```bash
 pre-commit install
 ```

+This will automatically run code formatters black and isort for each git commit.

-### tests
+### Tests

 To only run typechecks and check the code formatting execute:
 ```bash